Department of Military Science

 Army ROTC Benefits

 Army ROTC is "unlike any other college course you can take" because we offer leadership and management training that you cannot get anywhere else here at CSU.
-If you participate in Army ROTC, you will gain skills in the following areas:
+If you participate in Army ROTC, you will develop skills in the following areas:

 The Army ROTC program has two and three-year campus based scholarships available for highly qualified students already enrolled at Columbus State University.
 These scholarship opportunities are merit based and not based on financial need.